heyauri/dht-sniffer/README.md

 ### fetchedTupleSize
 The size of the internal LRU cache `fetchedTupleSize` which will store the tuple like `{infoHash, peer}`.
 While the `ignoreFetched` option is set to `true` and the tuple is still kept in cache, the metadata fetching requests will be ignored.

+### aggressiveLevel
+The default is set to `0`.
+In general, the sniffer will only try to fetch one torrent with the same infoHash at a time.
+This can help improve the efficiency of the sniffer by avoiding fetching duplicate torrents.
+However, if the sniffer only fetches one or two infoHashes, this feature can slow down the process of fetching a single infoHash.
+So this option can be set to a value of `0~1` to increase the number of parallel fetches of the same infoHash.